Wednesday, December 25, 2013

 create environmental awareness amongst the students

 through the medium of education.
-Accepting the suggestion
+Accepting the

-made by the then Attorney General, this Court required the
+made by the then Attorney General, this Court required

-State Governments and other authorities connected with the
+State Governments and other authorities connected with

 education to introduce compulsory education on